xinwenfu/VChat_TRUN_ROP/README.md

 **Useful Notes**:

-1. Ue the black button (*Go to Address*) to go to an address to set a breakpoint.
+1. Use the black button (*Go to Address*) within Immunity Debugger to go to an address to set a breakpoint.

 2. Locate a RETN instruction address and pick one that does not have the (READONLY) flag set.
 	```